Megha-Sumanth/Weather-Api/README.md

 # Weather-Api
-creating webpage which gives current weather conditions of any city by fetching data from https://openweathermap.org/
+Creating Webpage that gives Current Weather Conditions of any City by fetching data from https://openweathermap.org/